kubernetes/website/docs/concepts/services-networking/service.md

 The environment variables and DNS for `Services` are actually populated in terms of the `Service`'s VIP and port.

-We support two proxy modes - userspace and iptables, which operate slightly differently.
+We support three proxy modes - userspace, iptables and ipvs which operate slightly differently.

 #### Userspace